Piyush06-k/JJK-Domain-Expansion/README.md

 ##  Support

-If you enjoyed this project, consider giving it a star on GitHub!
+If you enjoyed this project, consider giving it a star!

 ---